Development of new treatments, training future research leaders—in-depth research needs qualified doctors to create and conduct human investigations.

 Generally, no courses are required to complete the degree.
 However, a seminar series will be planned for resident presentations.
 This series is intended to inform residents of ongoing research activities of their colleagues in other programs.
 It also provides an opportunity for collegial feedback on ongoing studies as well as experience in presenting a research seminar.

 Emphasis of this presentation should be on background knowledge of your project and the appropriateness of methods used in your study.
 Preliminary results may be presented at this time.

-The office of the Associate Dean of Graduate Medical Education will forward copies of all documentation (e.g., IRB approval) of the resident's research program to the Office of the Assistant Dean of Curriculum and Research.
+The office of the Associate Dean of Graduate Medical Education will receive copies of all documentation (e.g., IRB approval).

 Upon completion of the research and writing the thesis, the candidate shall present his or her findings to the faculty and college community in a seminar format.

 Candidates may submit and defend their thesis at any time during the calendar year according to the published general guidelines.
 The specific deadlines to be included in the annual PCOM commencement ceremonies will be similarly published each academic year and strictly adhered to.

 A report of successful thesis defense shall be sent to the office of the Associate Dean of Graduate Medical Education who shall determine completion of all requirements and convey the recommendation of degree conferral to the Dean.
 The Dean will submit the names of the candidates for the degree of Clinical Master of Science to the President and the Board of Trustees.

 The thesis must be bound and presented to the Dean for deposition in the library at least one (1) week before commencement ceremonies; the Clinical Master of Science degree will be conferred at the annual commencement ceremonies of the College.

 A resident requesting approval to perform animal experimentation for the Clinical Master of Science degree must adhere to the following guidelines: